gerardroche/gerardroche.github.io/_posts/2022-09-22-neovintageous-super-keys.md

 title: NeoVintageous Super keys
 ---

-All "super"[^1] keys in NeoVintageous are disabled by default.
+All "super" keys in NeoVintageous are disabled by default.
 You can toggle them on and off via the Command Palette, press <kbd>Ctrl+Shift+P</kbd> and select:

 ```
 NeoVintageous: Toggle SUPER keys
 ```

 The key notation for super keys is `<D-...>`.

+Super keys are sometimes referred to as command-keys on OSX and window-keys on Windows.

 ## Case sensitivity